Your nervous system isn't broken

 it just never felt safe enough to settle

-I'm Paul Shin, a somatic trauma therapist based in Wexford, Ireland, offering in-person and online therapy to adults across Ireland and the UK.
+I'm Paul Shin, a Somatic Trauma & Relational Therapist based in Wexford, Ireland, offering in-person and online therapy to adults across Ireland and the UK.
 I'm on my own neurodivergent journey, and somatic work is what finally helped me find emotional regulation that actually stuck by learning to work with my body rather than against it.

 The body remembers